gtbjj/gtbjj.github.io/tabs/kombat_kitchen.md

 **How do I register for Kombat Kitchen?**

 Currently only the White Belt program is avaialable, and for pre-registered beta testers.
 Once other programs are released you will be able to purchase them in the featured products list below.

-To stay up to date on the most current releases, [subscribe to our newsletter](https://mailchi.mp/fdac34cf1d9c/kombat-kitchen-registration).
+To stay up to date on the most current releases, subscribe to our [newsletter](https://mailchi.mp/fdac34cf1d9c/kombat-kitchen-registration) or [RSS feed](http://localhost:4000/feed.xml).

 <hr />